Anthony Balaam: Arrest, trial and sentence

 On the morning of July 29, 1996, Catherine Emerson, a neighbor of Balaam's, was contacted and informed to go look outside by another neighbor.
 Upon doing so, she found the body of a small-framed woman, lying on the grass at a nearby lot.
 The police were informed, quickly determining that the body belonged to Walker.
 Soon after, another body was found in the vicinity.
 Both of the women had been raped before death, and DNA testing on the semen pointed to Balaam.

-He was swiftly arrested, but remained calm and collected, speaking to the detectives in a polite manner.
+He was swiftly arrested, but remained calm and collected, politely speaking to the detectives.
 Balaam admitted responsibility for the stranglings, describing about the rage and power he felt while slowly strangling the women.
 His guilt was confirmed by being identified by the woman who had evaded him.

-Before bringing him to court, investigators contacted with their colleagues in Detroit in order to determine whether Balaam might have committed murders there.
+Before bringing him to court, investigators contacted their colleagues in Detroit to determine whether Balaam might have committed murders there.
 A homicide investigator from the city denied that Balaam was a suspect in any unsolved cases in or around the area.
 With this cleared up, the trial began, charging him with the murders, in addition to robbery and possession of illegal weapons.
-After a five-year-long trial, Anthony Balaam was convicted and sentenced to life imprisonment, with a minimum of 120 years.
+After a four-week-long trial, Anthony Balaam was convicted and sentenced to life imprisonment, with a minimum of 120 years.
 He will not become eligible for parole until August 4, 2116.